Some of you might be wondering why your children have sworn off turkey for the rest of their lives. It's my fault.

 Write:

-Write about a time that you were brave and stood up to those who didn’t extend respect to others.
+up to those who didn’t extend respect to others.
 Using some of the articles that describe non-violent protests throughout history, explain how peaceful resistance to "bullying" is the most effective strategy.